 Women with PID do not always have symptoms.
-However, if symptoms do occur, they may include:
+If symptoms do occur, they may include:

 Because symptoms are often subtle or nonexistent, PID can be difficult to diagnose.
 There are no specific tests for PID.

 If PID is suspected, the doctor will ask about your symptoms, as well as your sexual history, partners, and birth control methods.
 A physical and pelvic exam will be done.
 The pelvic exam is key to making the diagnosis.
 Samples from the vagina or cervix may be taken to help diagnose the problem.

 Tests may include:

 The primary treatment for PID is antibiotics.
 Your doctor may prescribe more than one type of antibiotic to treat the problem.
 Finish the entire dose of each medication, even if your symptoms disappear during treatment.

 You may be hospitalized if the diagnosis is uncertain, you do not improve, or your symptoms are severe.
 In the hospital, antibiotics can be given by IV.
 In certain situations, surgery may be required to remove infected or damaged tissue.